-If we care about the whole child, why do we only track grades and test scores?
+If we care about developing and measuring the whole child, why do we only track grades and test scores?

 We understandably look for objective data about school performance, and test scores are the lowest hanging fruit.
 When we need a way to track a child’s progress, grades and test scores are a convenient shorthand for assessing their accomplishments.